Close Menu

 Frequently Asked Questions(FAQs)

-No. Moderators are unpaid volunteers.
-While Reddit sometimes offers recognition programs (like Mod Helper or Adopt-an-Admin), moderation is not a salaried role.
+No, moderators are volunteers.
+While Reddit offers recognition programs, moderation is not a paid position.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Reddit Telegram WhatsApp